Rectangle Free Coloring of Grids: Abstract

 \section{Abstract}

-A two-dimensional \emph{grid} is a set $\Gnm = [n]\times[m]$.
-A grid $\Gnm$ is \emph{$c$-colorable} if there is a function $\chi_{n,m}: \Gnm \rightarrow [c]$ such that there are no rectangles with all four corners the same color.
-We address the following question: for which values of $n$ and $m$ is $\Gnm$ $c$-colorable?
-This problem can be viewed as a bipartite Ramsey problem and is related to a the Gallai-Witt theorem (also called the multidimensioanl Van Der Waerden's Theorem).
-We determine (1) \emph{exactly} which grids are 2-colorable, (2) \emph{exactly} which grids are 3-colorable, and (3) (assuming a conjecture) \emph{exactly} which grids are 4-colorable.
-We use combinatorics, finite fields, and tournament graphs.
+Let $\Gnm$ be the grid $[n]\times[m]$. $\Gnm$ is \emph{$c$-colorable} if there is a function $\chi: \Gnm \rightarrow [c]$ such that there are no rectangles with all four corners the same color.
+We ask {\it for which values of $n,m,c$ is $\Gnm$ $c$-colorable?} We determine (1) \emph{exactly} which grids are 2-colorable, (2) \emph{exactly} which grids are 3-colorable, (2) \emph{exactly} which grids are 4-colorable.
+Our main tools are combinatorics and finite fields.

+Our problem has two motivations: (1) (ours) A Corollary of the Gallai-Witt theorem states that, for all $c$, there exists $W=W(c)$ such that any $c$-coloring of $[W]\times[W]$ has a monochromatic square.
+The bounds on $W(c)$ are enormous.
+Our relaxation of the problem to rectangles yields much smaller bounds.
+(2) Colorings grids to avoid a rectangle is equivalent to coloring the edges of a bipartite graph to avoid a monochromatic $K_{2,2,}$.
+Hence our work is related to bipartite Ramsey Numbers.

 \eject